2020 South Carolina Senate election

 The 2020 South Carolina State Senate elections took place as part of the biennial 2020 United States elections.
-South Carolina voters elected state senators in all of the state's 46 senate districts.
+South Carolina voters elected state senators in all 46 senate districts.
 State senators serve four-year terms in the South Carolina Senate, with all of the seats up for election each cycle.
 The primary elections on June 9, 2020, determined which candidates appeared on the November 3, 2020, general election ballot.

 Following the previous election in 2016, Republicans had control of the South Carolina Senate with 27 seats to Democrats' 19 seats.

+Special Election

+District 3 (May 30, 2017)

+Following the succession of Republican Kevin Bryant to Lieutenant Governor of South Carolina, the seat for District 3 became vacant.
+A primary was held April 11, a primary runoff was held on April 25, and the special election took place on May 30, 2017.
+The primary field was initially crowded with eight candidates including: